Barston is a small village with natural boundaries formed by the River Blythe and one of its tributaries.

 Greater Solihull by Sue Bates, 1999

 Special study of the parish of Barston, Warwickshire by Margaret Hudson, 1968

 Tithe map, 1843

 Check the online catalogue to see if the above books on Barston are available at your local Solihull library.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Barston or Eastcote, however recent, by completing a memory sheet attached right.
+Let us know your memories of Barston or Eastcote, however recent, by completing a memory sheet attached below.